2112942597/2985/README.md

 5."five metric.py" (these are five commonly used lung segmentation evaluation indexes)

 6."Computer graphics morphology algorithm.
 Py" includes connected domain filtering and flooding

+If you want to get the detailed code, please contact lwf@haut.edu.cn